akhilmurali/file_manager/Readme.md

 An application to have a consolidated view of your files hosted with multiple providers.

-Save costs and time by easily distributing your  storage needs among multiple remote providers.
+Save cost and time by easily distributing your  storage needs among multiple remote providers.

 ### Version
 0.1.0